cisox/acme-cf-tiny/README.md

 The biggest problem you'll likely come across while setting up and running this script is permissions.
-You want to limit access to your account private key and challenge web folder as much as possible.
-I'd recommend creating a user specifically for handling this script, the account private key, and the challenge folder.
+You want to limit access to your account private key and CloudFlare API key as much as possible.
+I'd recommend creating a user specifically for handling this script, the account private key, and the CloudFlare API key.
 Then add the ability for that user to write to your installed certificate file (e.g. `/path/to/signed_chain.crt`) and reload your webserver.
 That way, the cron script will do its thing, overwrite your old certificate, and reload your webserver without having permission to do anything else.